beetbox/aura/docs/api.rst

 constituent tracks: cover art for albums, for example, or home towns for artists.

 Every resource is represented as a JSON object.
-The rest of this section describes concepts common to all three resource types.
+Each resource type has a list of keys that are *required* on each object and a list of *optional* fields that the server may support.
+Servers may also provide other, non-standard fields not listed in this specification.
+The optional fields are included in an effort to standardize the name and format of common (albeit not universal) metadata.

 .. _links: